PCART-tools/PCART/README.md

 ## Citation

-If you use PCART in your work, please cite:
+If PCART supports your research or development work, please cite the following publication:

 ```bibtex
 @article{PCART_TSE2025,